kikrishn/Blog/readme.md

 All sizing, aside from base font size and fixed widths, is sized in rems.
 These are relative units that scale using the base font size as their constant (1rem = base font size).
 Sticking to rems when adjusting your sizing ensures your site is more responsive and proportionally constant across various screen and window sizes.

+The logo svg file (icon.svg) affects both the navigation logo and the browser icon.
+To change the color, open the svg file and change `fill:#00b595` to your new accent color.
+To change the color of the alef itself, change `stroke:#fff`, and to make it thicker or thinner, change `stroke-width:8px`.

 # Individualized Layout Styling

 The "base" stylesheet applies to the entire site.
 The "nav" stylesheet applies to the nav bar across the site.